n9Mtq4/LogWindow/README.md

 #LogWindow [![Build Status](https://travis-ci.org/n9Mtq4/LogWindow.svg?branch=gradle)](https://travis-ci.org/n9Mtq4/LogWindow)#

 ------------------
-##ReadMe is a WIP
 ##What is it?
 This is a java library for debugging or handling sending events globally through the program or system.
-You can easily create a subclass of BaseConsole, create a custom gui/input interface for it, or make your own modules that can handle input received by it.
+You can easily create a subclass of BaseConsole, create a custom consoleUI/input interface for it, or make your own modules that can handle input received by it.

 - Version numbering guide: